BardOfCodes/geolipi/README.md

 1) Fast Batched Execution of programs - useful for training neural networks on large batches of program executions.
 See a demonstration of this in `notebooks/compiled_execution.ipynb`.
 2) Single "symbolic" object, multiple execution strategies.
 This helps with "executing" the program in different platforms/systems (such as blender for rendering, and pytorch for optimization).
 See `scripts/blender_render_example.py`.
-3) Parameter Optimization of arbitrary visual programs (All operations are created to allow differentiable optimization of its parameters).
+3) Parameter Optimization of arbitrary visual programs (All operations allow differentiable optimization of its parameters).
 See `notebooks/parameter_optimization.ipynb`.
 4) [TBD] Help with searching programs for a desired execution (refer to our recent [paper](https://bardofcodes.github.io/coref/)).
 5) Batched PyTorch execution code for all the shader toy 2D and 3D primitives described by Inigo Quilez.
 See `notebooks/torch_sdf2d_example.ipynb` and `notebooks/torch_sdf3d_example.ipynb`.

 ## Installation